 - 1. How the institution prohibits the crimes of domestic violence, dating violence, sexual assault, and stalking (as defined by the Clery Act and as those terms are defined later in this document) - 2.
 Explains the definitions of domestic violence, dating violence, sexual assault and stalking according to any applicable jurisdictional definitions of these terms - 3.
 Incorporates what actions constitute consent, in reference to sexual activity, in the State of California - 4.
-Provides ACC's definition of consent that can be found on page 59 of this document.
+Provides ACC's definition of consent for purposes of engaging in sexual activity, that can be found on page 57 of this document.